 - Ivory bans affect millions of individuals and small businesses, including collectors of antiques, firearms, knives, and musical instruments.

-It is important to recognize and support the role that hunters and anglers have historically taken to pass legislation that governs access to fish and wildlife, which largely eliminated commercial markets and traffic in harvested animal parts to ensure the sustainability of wildlife populations.
+It is important to recognize and support the role that hunters and anglers have historically taken to pass legislation that governs access to fish and wildlife, which largely eliminated the commercial markets and trafficking of harvested animal parts to ensure the sustainability of wildlife populations.
 Ivory ban advocates claim that these bans will save elephants and decrease poaching; however, ivory is already a highly regulated product of import in the United States.
 Further restricting ivory trade within individual states will only serve to limit the ability of sportsmen and women to pass on cherished antique firearms and knives to future generations.

-For more information regarding this issue, please contact Zachary Sheldon at firstname.lastname@example.org.
+For more information regarding this issue, please contact: Joe Mullin, (202) 253-6883; firstname.lastname@example.org.

 Share this page